itkovian/itkovian.net/posts/2012-10-2-hpc_ugent_job.markdown

 W00t!

-As it turned out, the other two guys are now working at the same department as well -- Jens already worked there and Kenneth apparently got a job as well.
+As it turned out, the other two guys are now working at the same department as well -- Jens already worked there and Kenneth (not Hoste:) apparently got a job as well.

 So, as of March 1, 2012, I started a new job with the UGent HPC team and it's been a great ride so far.